Survivors still being found from Myanmar earthquake, but hopes begin to fade as deaths exceed 2,700

 “The focus in Myanmar must be on saving lives, not taking them,” he said.

-Grant Peck in Bangkok, and Jamey Keaten in Geneva, contributed to this story.
+Grant Peck and Jintamas Saksornchai in Bangkok, and Jamey Keaten in Geneva, contributed to this story.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.